albrecht-lindner/6hclock/README.md

 The clock's wheel advances every 5 minutes, the current time is indicated at the top.
 In the picture below it is 02:40, 08:40, 14:40, or 20:40.

-This repository contains everything needed to build this clock: CAD data for your 3D printer, code (CircuitPython), PCB production data, and the necessary hardware components.
+The [repository](https://github.com/albrecht-lindner/6hclock) contains everything needed to build this clock: CAD data for your 3D printer, code (CircuitPython), PCB production data, and the necessary hardware components.

 ---
 ![picture of clock](6hclock.jpg)